Abdulrahman Mohamed Babu: Anti-colonialism

 Influenced by the rise of anti-colonial movements and impressed by the rising power of the Union of Soviet Socialist Republics, Babu threw himself into the independence movement.
 He was the leader of the first mass nationalist party on the island, the Zanzibar Nationalist Party (ZNP), and in 1958 attended the All-African Peoples' Conference in Accra, Ghana, where he met Kwame Nkrumah, Frantz Fanon and Patrice Lumumba, following which Babu visited Mao Zedong's China in 1959.
 Babu had built close relations with the Chinese leadership and was viewed by the British as "the best known Sinophile" in the area.

 Babu was jailed for two years by the British.
 At independence in 1962, government was transferred to a coalition, drawn from the right-wing of the ZNP and a splinter off the moderate Afro-Shirazi Party of Abeid Karume, which retained the Sultan as constitutional monarch.
 The ZNP left-wing, including Babu, quit to form the revolutionary Umma Party, which built a popular base across race lines.

 The Zanzibar Revolution, 1964

 In early 1964, massive riots broke out, and the Umma Party played a key role, notable for having "prevented the revolution from taking a racial character i.e. African against Arab".
-Which played a political face-saving measure for the Nyerere government which was horrified with the scenes of mass killings and open-pit mass graves.
-The principle provocateur of the revolution; the African Nationalist John Okello had specifically demanded the killing of all Arabs between the ages of 18 and 25.
-The Revolution led to the deaths of up to 20,000 mainly Arabs with widespread rape and some settlements completely wiped out.
+This played a political face-saving measure for the Nyerere government which was horrified with the scenes of mass killings and open-pit mass graves.
+The principle provocateur of the revolution, the African Nationalist John Okello, had specifically demanded the killing of all Arabs between the ages of 18 and 25.
+The Revolution led to the deaths of up to 20,000, mainly Arabs, with widespread rape and some settlements completely wiped out.
 Following the state capture of Zanzibar, racially motivated violence and persecution continued, forcing up to 75% of Arabs, Asians and Comoros Islanders to leave their centuries-old ancestral home.